Vibrant Express: Classes

-The Vibrant Express uses the same naming convention for travel classes as those used by G-series trains, the fastest train services operated by China Railway.
+The Vibrant Express uses the same naming convention for travel classes as those used by G-series (High Speed) trains, the fastest train services operated by China Railway.

 The trains have two classes of seats, second/standard class and first class.
-However, unlike the closely-related CRH380A trainsets operated by China Railway, the Vibrant Express does not offer higher-end premium and business class seating or have buffet cars.
+However, unlike the closely related CRH380A trainsets operated by China Railway, the Vibrant Express does not offer higher-end premium and business class seating or have buffet cars.
 This is because the Vibrant Express are short-haul trains that service only between Guangzhou South and West Kowloon.

 Free Wi-Fi is provided to all passengers.
 Every car has baggage racks located above the seats and multi-standard power sockets.
-All seats are reclining and include a foldable seat table and foot rest.
+All seats are reclining and include a foldable seat table.
 Two wheelchair spaces are located on the seventh of the train.
+Foot Rests are available in First Class.

 There are 511 second class seats located in the six intermediate carriages of the train.
 The second class coaches use 3-2 seat configuration with a mixture of orange, grey and red seats.
 Coat hooks are available on the sides of every row (next to the windows).

 68 first class seats are in a 2-2 configuration and are located on the two end cars of the train.
 The class feature floral patterns in silver grey and rose red on the seats as well as the floor and walls.
-Each seat is provided with a reading light an on-board audio and TV entertainment system with an headphone jack.
+Each seat is provided with a reading light an on-board audio and TV entertainment system with a headphone jack.
 TVs are located at the center and ends of the coach.
 Coat hooks are featured on the side of every row (next to the window) and the back of every aisle seat.
 In general. first class tickets are 50-60% more expensive than second class tickets.